omerfarukcavdar/stream-project/README.md

 For make CRUD operations, you can clone and run this project: https://github.com/omerfarukcavdar/stream-api

+For stream video, you can clone and run this project: https://github.com/omerfarukcavdar/rtmp-server

+Also you need OBS software for live streaming: https://obsproject.com/

 ## Available Scripts

 In the project directory, you can run: